 Spring and summer are beautiful times to visit the grounds and greenhouse of the Frick Art & Historical Center, while November and December are a great time to visit Clayton House all decked out in holiday grandeur.

 The Frick Art & Historical Center is open Tuesday through Sunday from 10 a.m. to 5 p.m. and is closed on Mondays.
+It also offers extended hours until 9 p.m. on Fridays.
 The site is also closed on the following holidays: New Year's Day; Martin Luther King, Jr. Day; Easter Sunday; Memorial Day; Independence Day; Labor Day; Thanksgiving Day; Christmas Eve Day; and Christmas Day.

 Admission to the grounds, the Frick Art Museum, the Car & Carriage Museum, and the Greenhouse are free.